Cspeisman/krew/README.md

 A CLI tool to quickly scaffold your project's infrastructure.
 It streamlines the setup process by automating the creation of GitHub repositories, Vercel deployments, and CI/CD pipelines.

 ## Features
-- ✅ Supports popular frameworks: astro, remix, and nextjs
+- ✅ Supports popular frameworks: astro, remix, nextjs, and sveltekit
 - ✅ Initializes a GitHub repository
 - ✅ Deploys the application to Vercel (supports astro by default)
 - ✅ Sets up GitHub Actions for CI/CD